 Our measures Scale Our current performance (2019) Why is this measure important?
-6.1a Traditional Owners' capacity to partner in IWM programs, policy, planning and projects (Rating out of 5).
-Catchment Region Insufficient data n Insufficient data n Representatives of the Registered Aboriginal Parties in the metropolitan Catchments report unsustainable levels of demand for their interest and insight, which is impacting their capacity to genuinely partner in IWM.
+6.1a Traditional Owners' Catchment capacity to partner in IWM programs, policy, planning and projects (Rating out of 5).
+Catchment Insufficient data n Representatives of the Registered Aboriginal Parties in the metropolitan Catchments report unsustainable levels of demand for their Region Insufficient data n interest and insight, which is impacting their capacity to genuinely partner in IWM.
 This measure aims to understand the amount or volume of work placed on Traditional Owners, and their ability or power to deliver outputs.
-6.1b Other IWM partner organisations' capability to partner with Traditional Owners in IWM programs, Catchment 2.3 Organisations involved in IWM have obligations to include Traditional Owners and consider Aboriginal values in their organisational activities.
-This measure policy, planning and projects (Rating out of 5).° Region 2.5 helps us track our progress in improving partnerships with Traditional Owners.
+6.1b Other IWM partner organisations' capability to partner with Traditional Catchment 3.1 Organisations involved in IWM have obligations to include Traditional Owners and consider Aboriginal values in their organisational activities.
+Owners in IWM programs, policy, planning and projects (Rating out of 5).° Region 2.5 This measure helps us track our progress in improving partnerships with Traditional Owners.

 Our measures Scale Our current performance (2019) Why is this measure important?
-6.2 Blue-green infrastructure created or enhanced by IWM as a proportion of land area. ^m Catchment 0.59 % This measure recognises that where green-blue infrastructure is either added or significantly enhanced, it is likely to improve local amenity and sense of place, as well as the health and well-being of the community.
+6.2 Blue-green infrastructure created or enhanced by IWM as a proportion of land area. ^m Catchment 0.13 % This measure recognises that where green-blue infrastructure is either added or significantly enhanced, it is likely to improve local amenity and sense of place, as well as the health and well- Region 0.59 % being of the community.
 By measuring this impact, we can articulate how IWM supports amenity.
-6.3 Community literacy regarding the water cycle (Rating out of 5).
-Catchment 2.6 Community connection and understanding of the water cycle are important contributors to water sensitive placemaking.
-This Region 2.6 measure will drive community confidence and participation in IWM solutions.
-6.4 Whether water is a key element in city planning and design process (Rating out of 5). ^p Catchment 2.6 This measure considers the degree to which water system planning is integrated into urban Region 2.7 planning and design.
+6.3 Community literacy regarding the water cycle (Rating out of 5). ^p Catchment 2.7 Community connection and understanding of the water cycle are important contributors to water sensitive placemaking.
+This measure will drive community confidence Region 2.6 · and participation in IWM solutions.
+6.4 Whether water is a key element in city planning Catchment 2.9 This measure considers the degree to which water system planning is integrated into urban and design process (Rating out of 5). ^p Region 2.7 planning and design.
 This measure will drive an integrated approach to planning at all scales, which plans for and enables the delivery of IWM.

-Rating of 4.5 out of 5 by 2030, and 5 out of 5 by 2050 for community literacy regarding the water cycle for the
+Rating of 5 out of 5 for community literacy regarding the water cycle by 2030 and maintained by 2050, for the catchment